 When planning your webinar there are so many important factors you have to think about.
-And making sure you pick the best time for your webinar before you launch should be a core part of your webinar strategy.
+And make sure you pick the best time for your webinar before you launch should be a core part of your webinar strategy.

-After all if no one is there to watch it, you’re not going to succeed.
+After all, if no one is there to watch it, you’re not going to succeed.

 In today’s article, I’ll walk you through key webinar statistics, best practices on selecting the best times to host a webinar, when people will actually show up!

 The best time to host your webinar is between 10-12 am.

 However, the timing has the additional complexity of different time zones.
 You’ve got to take into account whether your target audience is on the East coast, West coast, or even in Europe or Asia.

 These factors will massively impact your attendance and conversion rates.

 Hubspot for example schedules their webinars at 1 pm or 2 pm EST. This is the time that works best for the biggest chunk of their audience.